wpwupingwp/OGU/README.md

 downstream sequences in one record but only gene sequence in another record.
 The situation becomes worse for intergenic spacers, that various annotation style may cause endless trouble in following analysis.

-Given that one gene or spacer for one species may be sequenced several times, by default, BarcodeFinder removes redundant sequences to left only one record for each species.
+Given that one gene or spacer for each species may be sequenced several times, by default, BarcodeFinder removes redundant sequences to left only one record for each species.
 This behavior can be changed as you wish.
 Then, _mafft_ was called for alignment.
 Each sequence's direction were adjusted and all sequences were reordered.
 * Analyze
-Firstly, BarcodeFinder iterately evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree value and terminal branch length, etc. If the result is lower than given threshold, i.e., it does not have efficient resolution, this alignment were skipped.
+Firstly, BarcodeFinder evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree value and terminal branch length, etc. If the result is lower than given threshold, i.e., it does not have efficient resolution, this alignment were skipped.

 Next, a sliding-window scan will be performed for those alignments passed the test.
 The high-variance region (variance "hotspot") were picked and its upstream/downstream region were used to find primer.

-In those conserved region for finding primers, consensus sequences were generated and with the help of primer3, candidate primers were selected.
+Consensus sequence of those conserved region for finding primers were generated and with the help of primer3, candidate primers were selected.
-After BLAST validation, suitable primers were combined to form serveral primer pairs.
+After BLAST validation, suitable primers were combined to form several primer pairs.
 According to the limit of PCR product's length, only pairs with wanted length were left.
 Note that gaps were removed to calculated real length instead of alignment length.
-The resolution of the subalignment were recalculated to remove false positive primer pairs.
+The resolution of the sub-alignment were recalculated to remove false positive primer pairs.

-Finally, primer pairs were reorderd by score to make it easy for user to find "best" primer pairs they want.
+Finally, primer pairs were reordered by score to make it easy for user to find "best" primer pairs they want.
 ## Prerequisite
 ### Software